Gray-OREO/CL_loss_of_PCL-SISR/README.md

 # CL_loss of PCL-SISR
-There is an unofficial simple implementation for the proposed CL_loss, which is proposed in "A Practical Contrastive Learning Framework for Single Image Super-Resolution" (2021).
+There is an unofficial implementation for the proposed CL_loss, which is proposed in "A Practical Contrastive Learning Framework for Single Image Super-Resolution" (2021).

 More details please refer to the paper https://arxiv.org/pdf/2111.13924.pdf .